drieswijns/ahornsweeper/README.md

     (continued)
     def execute(self, state):
-        """This action will modify a state.
+        """This action will modify a the state by adjusting the discovered matrix"""

-        Return the modified state."""
+        if state.discovered[self.x][self.y] is not None:
+                return state

         # Is there a bomb in the place we want to mark as safe?
         is_bomb = state.configuration[self.x][self.y]
         if is_bomb: